djulbicb/teamvote/README.md

 # TeamVote - Web App for public or team voting on different topics
-Java, SpringBoot, Thymeleaf, Bootstrap, Hibernate, MySQL, JQuery | Editor used: Spring Boot Suit
+Java, SpringBoot, Thymeleaf, Bootstrap, Hibernate, MySQL, JQuery, CanvasJS | Editor used: Spring Boot Suit

 ## Description
 A prototype of a team voting web app.
 Define a question and assign it to different teams who can vote on it via email or on website.

-## Current TODO list
-* Add archive question functionality
-* Add Email Service to send a email to users when questions is created

 ## Done TODO list
 * Show voting results